-The Company has a stock option plan, approved by the Board of Directors (the "Board") and by the shareholders at the annual general meeting held on December 4, 2014, that allows the Company to grant incentive stock options to its directors, officers, employees and consultants.
-The maximum number of shares reserved for issuance under the plan are 2,546,839.
-The exercise price, term (not to exceed ten years) and vesting provisions are authorized by the Board at the time of the grant and the Stock Option Plan.
-Stock options granted to a consultant performing investor relations activity shall vest over a minimum of twelve months with no more than 1⁄4 of such options vesting in any three month period.
+The Company has a stock option plan, approved by the Board of Directors and by the shareholders, that allows the Company to grant incentive stock options to its directors, officers, employees and consultants.
+The maximum number of shares reserved for issuance under the plan are 5,546,839.
+The exercise price, term (not to exceed ten years) and vesting provisions are authorized by the Board of Directors at the time of the grant and pursuant to the terms of the Stock Option Plan.
+Stock options granted to a consultant performing investor relations activity shall vest over a minimum of twelve months with no more than 1⁄4 of such options vesting in any three months period.